East Asia & The Pacific

 What Does China’s Rise Mean for the United States?

-China’s rise raises the question of whether it will integrate itself into the liberal world order that the United States created in the wake of World War II or whether it will seek to reshape the world in its own image, creating new institutions that embody its values even if dismissing human rights and democracy.
+China’s rise raises the question of whether it will integrate itself into the liberal world order that Western powers helped create in the wake of World War II or whether it will seek to reshape the world in its own image, creating new institutions that embody its values while dismissing human rights and democracy.
 The Bill Clinton and George W. Bush administrations tried to bring China into U.S.-led institutions like the World Trade Organization in hopes that it would become a responsible stakeholder.
 Recently, though, public opinion in the United States has shifted.
 Many Americans see China’s ever-restricted internet, disregard for human rights in places like Xinjiang, and unwillingness to abide by international law in the South China Sea as causes for concern.
 Most recently, the Donald J. Trump administration labeled China a “strategic competitor” and has imposed tariffs on nearly all Chinese imports.
 Developing a strategy for China’s rise will be one of the most critical U.S. foreign policy challenges of the twenty-first century.